closemarketing/gravityforms-es/readme.txt

 == Changelog ==

-= 2.0.1 =
+= 2.1 =
-*   Strings available to translate in Wordpress.org.
+*   Strings available for Gravity Forms to translate in Wordpress.org.
+*   Updated strings for Addons to lastest versions.

 = 2.0.0 =
 *   Updated for Gravity Forms 2.0.